Non-Expansive Fuzzy Coalgebraic Logic: Two Quantitative Probabilistic Modal Logics

 For purposes of later complexity results, we measure formula size in non-expansive quantitative fuzzy $\ALC$ in binary; that is, we count the syntactic size of $\boldsymbol{M}_p$ as $\lvert \boldsymbol{M}_p \rvert := \log a + \log b$ where $p = a/b$ is an irreducible fraction.

-\begin{remark} Although we have motivated the modalities $\GENERALLY$ and $\boldsymbol{M}_p$ by examples from knowledge representation, they do, much like the expectation modality \emph{probably} (which features both in the probabilistic $\mu$-calculus~\cite{MorganMcIver97,HuthKwiatkowska97} and in the characteristic modal logic of probabilistic transition systems~\cite{BreugelWorrell05}), equally relate to a view of probabilistic models as probabilistic transition systems that does regard elements of models as system states.
-In particular, the behavioural distance on probabilistic transition systems induced by the notion of \emph{$\epsilon$-bisimulation} has been characterized by a two-valued modal logic that features modalities `with probability more than~$p$' and satisfaction relations up to~$\alpha$ for $\alpha\in[0,1]$, where~$\alpha$ is subsequently subtracted from probability thresholds in modalities~\cite{DesharnaisEA08}.
-There are evident similarities between this logic and quantitative fuzzy~$\ALC$, and thereby with the logic of \emph{generally} (we leave an exact analysis of this similarity to future work). \end{remark}
+\begin{remark}[L\'evy-Prokhorov distance] Although we have motivated the modalities~$\GENERALLY$ and~$\boldsymbol{M}_p$ by examples from knowledge representation, they do, much like the expectation modality \emph{probably} (which features both in the probabilistic $\mu$-calculus~\cite{MorganMcIver97,HuthKwiatkowska97} and in the characteristic modal logic of probabilistic transition systems~\cite{BreugelWorrell05}), equally relate to a view of probabilistic models as probabilistic transition systems that regards elements of models as system states.
+In particular, as mentioned in the introduction, it follows from recent results that the behavioural distance on finitely branching probabilistic transition systems induced by the notion of \emph{$\epsilon$-bisimulation}~\cite{DesharnaisEA08} is characterized by the logic of `generally' in the sense that behavioural distance coincides with logical distance.

+In a bit more detail, one defines a notion of $\epsilon$-bisimulation on probabilistic systems such as labelled Markov chains in the same manner as standard notions of probabilistic bisimilarity, but allowing for a deviation of up to~$\epsilon$ between probabilities of sets of successors.
+This, in turn, gives rise to a notion of $\epsilon$-bisimilarity, and the induced \emph{$\epsilon$-bisimulation distance}, or just \emph{$\epsilon$-distance}, between states~$x,y$ is defined as the infimum over all~$\epsilon$ such that $x,y$ are $\epsilon$-bisimilar~\cite{DesharnaisEA08}.
+It has recently been shown~\cite{DesharnaisSokolova26} that $\epsilon$-distance coincides with a distance defined as a least fixpoint using the L\'evy-Prokhorov lifting of metrics to probability distributions, which is popular in statistics and machine learning due to its favourable stability properties.
+Specifically, given a metric space $(X,d)$, the associated L\'evy-Prokhorov distance $d_{LP}$ on the space $\Dist(X)$ of discrete probability distributions on~$X$ is given by

+where we write $A^d_\epsilon=\{y\in X\mid d(x,A)\le\epsilon\}$ for the $\epsilon$-neigh\-bour\-hood of~$A$ under~$d$ (where, as usual, $d(x,A)=\inf_{x\in A}d(x,y)$).
+Additionally, it has been proved recently that the L\'evy-Prokhorov distance~$d_{LP}$ is induced by \emph{generally} in the sense of a generalized categorical \emph{Kantorovich lifting}~\cite{BaldanEA18,WildSchroder22} of metrics along functors; we give additional details in \Cref{rem:LP-Kant}.
+By general quantitative Hennessy-Milner theorems~\cite{KonigMikaMichalski18,WildSchroder22}, this implies that the modal logic of \emph{generally} characterizes $\epsilon$-distance in the sense that the induced logical distance is precisely $\epsilon$-distance. \end{remark}